AtulPhadke/DroneAutomation/READTHISBEFOREYOUEDIT.md

   T = Terminated (Decided it is too difficult)

-  IP of Raspberry Pi Main= 192.168.1.14
+  IP of Raspberry Pi Main= pi@192.168.1.14
+  Password = Nashua

-  IP of Raspberry Pi Zero
+  IP of Raspberry Pi Zero = pi@192.168.1.18
+  Password = raspberry

   NO ONE SHOULD HAVE SUDO